MEET YOUR TUTOR:

 In my early years as an artist, I loved to work with alpaca fibre… I had about 40 alpacas at that time and exclusively worked in this medium.
 Now I am broader in my fibre choices and really look for a medium or a combination of mediums that will contribute to what I want to create.
 I try not to be a ‘medium snob’ so that I keep methodology avenues open.

-Cheryl worked in the medium of alpaca for about 15 years, but in order to expand her repertoire, thinking and skills as well as consider her work more deeply and at a richer level she began studying with Kate Horner in the United Kingdom.
-This has helped her to think of herself as an artist who is constantly developing, changing and enabling her to reflect on her work.
-Such reflection caused her to describe her style in this way:
+In order to expand her repertoire, thinking and skills as well as consider her work more deeply and at a richer level, Cheryl began studying with Kate Horner in the United Kingdom.
+This has helped her to think of herself as an artist who is constantly developing, changing and enabling her to reflect deeply on her work.

 My style is one where I explore innovation and where I can bring a unique application to a theme or topic.
 I don’t want to be constrained by common thinking about felt, textiles and medium.
 I want my style to be unique, exciting and stimulating to the viewer.

-Having now worked with Kate Horner, who is her mentor, Cheryl continues to engage in ways of furthering her training.
-She is currently completing two masters level qualifications in Creative Textiles and Felt Making and will undertake a three year Research Fellowship (equivalent to a PhD) in 2019.
+Continuing to work with Kate Horner as a mentor, Cheryl constantly engages in the furthering of her own learning.
+She is currently completing two masters level qualifications in Creative Textiles and Felt Making with the intent to undertake a three year Research Fellowship in late 2019.